rakeshgundala/NodeTraining/04.npm/README.md

 - allows versions of a package using semantic versioning rules.
 - makes your build reproducible, easy sharing.

-> Every dependent package would have a package.json, inside, as your project depndencies can have their own dependencies.
+> Note: Every dependent package would have a package.json, inside, as your project depndencies can have their own dependencies.

-> npm install might not installed nested dependencies.
+> Note: npm install might not installed nested dependencies.

 ### commenly used npm commands

 > npm init

 > npm i < package name> -g

 > npm i < package name > [--save|--save-dev]

 > npm update -g

 > npm update

+### Packages to be installed

+> npm install express / npm install express@latest